US spy chief: Shutdown 'damaging'

 Earlier, the office of Malaysian Prime Minister Najib Razak said Mr Obama had called him to inform him that Secretary of State John Kerry would address an entrepreneurship conference in Kuala Lumpur on 11 October in his place.

 "I empathise and understand," Mr Najib told the media.
-"If I were in his shoes, I would do the same."'A lot of anxiety'
+"If I were in his shoes, I would do the same."

 The US government ceased operations deemed non-essential at midnight on Tuesday, when the previous budget expired.